studionumero/3DSearch/CONTRIBUTING.md

 ### Current features needed

 - Develop automatic testing for all UI items
+- Converting existing JSX syntax to use static typing
 - Remove letters from scene when a backspace event occurs (or a cut)
 - Improve the Cannon letter geometry to accurately match the selected font
 - Improve the drag interaction